entando/entando-docs/vuepress/docs/v6.3.2/tutorials/devops/installation/google-cloud-platform/gke-install.md

 7. Deploy the operator configuration

 ```
-kubect apply -f sample-configmaps/entando-operator-config.yaml -n [your namespace]
+kubectl apply -f sample-configmaps/entando-operator-config.yaml -n [your namespace]
 ```

-8. Open values.yaml in the entando-helm-quickstart
+8. Open values.yaml in the `entando-helm-quickstart`
 9. Changed the dbms from `embedded` to `postgresql`
 8. Deploy your Entando application